Discover the Iconic London Landmarks

 Buckingham Palace

-Buckingham Palace, the official residence of the British monarch, is a must-see attraction in London.
+London visitors must visit Buckingham Palace since it serves as the official British monarchy residence.
 The palace, with its stunning neoclassical architecture, serves as the backdrop for various royal events and ceremonies.

 The Coca-Cola London Eye

-The Coca-Cola London Eye, a giant Ferris wheel located on the South Bank of the River Thames, offers breathtaking panoramic views of the city.
-Take a ride in one of the glass capsules and marvel at London’s skyline, including famous landmarks such as St. Paul’s Cathedral and the Shard.
+Visitors to The Coca-Cola London Eye on South Bank of River Thames get to see remarkable panoramic views throughout the city.
+The glass capsules at the site provide passengers incredible views throughout London towards landmarks such as St. Paul’s Cathedral and the Shard.

 The Natural History Museum